vish48/Binary-Search-Trees/README.md

 * Search for a word in the binary search tree.
 * Traverse the binary search tree.
 * Display what come before a user entered word.
   ..* Checks to see if the word is present in the binary search tree first.
 * Display what comes after a user entered word.
   ..* Checks to see if the word is present in the binary search tree first.
 * Compares multiple binary search trees that have been created.
-* When this option is selected, the program should display the following information about the BST:
+* The program should display the following information about the BST:
   ..* The number of nodes in the tree
   ..* The height of the tree
   ..* The width of the tree